Maine Job Adventures

 Ecology Educators

 Saco Bay can be found on the southern coast of Maine, just 20 miles south of Portland and an 1½ hour drive to Boston.
 Programs are designed to increase science literacy for all ages and provide memorable lessons about how the world works and our place within it.
-Living "off the grid" at beautiful River Bend Farm for a few days or a week is a one of a kind experience that will inspire new ways of looking at food, farming, nature, communities, and technology.
+Living "off the grid" at beautiful River Bend Farm for a few days or a week is a one-of-a-kind experience that will inspire new ways of looking at food, farming, nature, communities, and technology.
 Students participate in growing and harvesting food in the permaculture gardens, take meals together in the Poland Spring Education and Dining Commons, and explore the unique Southern Maine ecosystems on and around the campus, including river, forest, fields, marsh, and tidal zones.

 Accentuating the magic, mystery and wonder of nature, The Ecology School provides experiential ecology education for 3rd-8th grade students from schools throughout New England.
 10-12 Ecology Educators will focus on school programming during the spring and fall seasons plus camp and adult programs during the summer months.
 Through a variety of residential, day, and outreach programs, Educators will engage participants through laughter and storytelling using costumes, skits, and song.
 Responsibilities include developing and leading nature-based lessons for groups of 10-12 students, with lessons that focus on various ecological concepts and areas on the southern coast of Maine.
 The Ecology School’s team works hard to maintain a strong support system to ensure that staff can deliver their very best lessons and is committed to making every program empowering, informative, and fun for participants.
 Compensation includes a starting salary of $450/week, plus free furnished housing/laundry (including weekends), meals during residential programming, access to farm-fresh produce, pro deal purchases, and extensive training in outdoor education.
 Applicants must have a Bachelor’s degree (or equivalent life/work experience), experience in working with K-8 aged children, and a willingness to be a strong contributor for a learning community of ecology educators.
-To apply, send a completed application, cover letter, and resume to Erin Shultz.
+To apply, send a completed application, cover letter, and resume to Jake Linck.

-2024 Ecology Educators—Now Hiring!
+2026 Ecology Educators—Now Hiring!

 View what former Educators said about their teaching experience at The Ecology School.

-Program Manager
+Program Coordinator

 The Ecology School